n8mob/n8mob.github.io/resume.md

 [https://magiegame.com/magie/](https://magiegame.com/magie/)

 # Past Mobile Projects

 ## REST endpoint to provide mobile app with content from Sitecore Content Management System
 ### 2014
-While working to convert the main website from **SharePoint 2010** to the **Sitecore** *content management system (CMS)*, a new feature was being developed in the company's native mobile apps.
-Nate quickly exposed content from the CMS as **JSON** output so the mobile developers could deliver their feature on time.
+While working to convert the main website from **SharePoint 2010** to the **Sitecore content management system (CMS)**, a new feature was being developed in the company's native mobile apps.
+Nate quickly exposed content from the **CMS** as **JSON** output so the mobile developers could deliver their feature on time.

 ## Mobile Web Application for booking flights
 ### 2010&ndash;2012
 Nate built a prototype **Mobile Web Application** for making airline reservations using *Navitaire's* **New Skies** reservation system.
 One of Navitaire's major European customers needed a mobile booking flow *yesterday*.
 Nate proposed polishing the prototype web app and the customer agreed.

-During the polishing project, the CEO of the Airline insisted that the mobile booking flow be accessible from **Android** and **iOS** *apps* in the app stores.
-While development continued on the mobile web app, developers working for the airline built native apps with web controls to wrap the mobile web app.
+Nate led a revolving team of developers to polish the web app for production use at a major airline.
+As the project was ramping up, the CEO of the Airline insisted that the mobile booking flow be accessible from **Android** and **iOS** *apps* in the app stores.

+As development continued on the mobile web app, Nate and the others worked with developers at the airline who built native apps with web controls to wrap the mobile web app.

 ## [US Patent 8942991B2: Agent-side traveler application for mobile computing devices](https://patents.google.com/patent/US8942991B2/en)
 ### Application Filed May 2011

 This patent illustrates Nate's ability to reduce complexity.
 Here, the steps of finding a bus route, selecting a destination, booking a ticket, and collecting payment are reduced to a single swipe of a credit card.

 ## Mobile Game in the Windows Phone marketplace
 ### 2011